rikumat/chess-engine/documentation/implementation.md

 # Square values
 The ai uses several matrices to calculate values for preferred positions.
 These values can be found in the location_values.py file in a dictionary of the same name.
 These matrices contain values for each square which are added to material balance as long as a specified type of piece is on top of a given square.

+# Implemented algorithms
+According to original plan, the final production of Ai uses minimax with alpha-beta pruning.
+The achieved time-complexity for this is O(2^n), or exponential-time.
+The space-complexity of this program is O(n), or linear-time.
+This is the result of storing information about best moves on each level of the recursion.
+Against the original plan, legal moves are not maintained.
+Instead, they are generated from a given chessboard for a given color.

 # Limitations